ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-Jacob-Allebach/thesis.md

 # Method of approach

-This chapter answers the "how" question - how did you complete your project, including the overall design of your study, details of the algorithms and tools you have used, etc.  Use technical diagrams, equations, algorithms, and paragraphs of text to describe the research that you have completed.
-Be sure to number all figures and tables and to explicitly refer to them in your text.

-This should contain:

-* lists
-* with points
-* and more points
-  * possibly subpoints

-For those projects whose implications address social or moral issues (i.e. ethical standards, causes, effects), you will want to use this section to describe how you actively mitigated or considered these issues.

 ## Part 1: The User's Perspective

-* This first section will discuss how the plugin is interacted with from the user's end
-* There won't be any code involved in this section of the chapter, but it will instead focus on what a developer using this plugin will see and work with in the Unity interface
-* More specifically, this will go over the `MapGenerator` script, the `RoomDataContainer` script, the process of making a room, and adding all of the necessary game objects and data to the map generator itself

   To begin the explanation of the plugin's inner workings, it's important to understand how the plugin functions from the Unity interface.
 The intention of this project was to make